Gap Years: Pros, Cons, & How to Make them Effective

 Give back through service gap year programs

 - CityYear places volunteers in schools working directly to support students.
-Similarly to AmeriCorps, you earn a living stipend, an award that helps pay for a higher education degree, and you’ll build education-related professional skills.
+You'll earn a living stipend, an award that helps pay for a higher education degree, and you’ll build education-related professional skills.

 Travel to experience other countries and cultures